 What do you do when you have just 24 hours in a location?
 Ditch the car and head out to explore on foot!
-It’s one of our favorite ways to tour a city because you can really get a complete feel for the area.
 There is nothing like walking the streets, window-shopping, dining on what looks good to you (versus what the most “popular” location is) and simply talking to the locals about their city.
-Here’s what my husband and I did on our first time in the Pearl District of Portland, Oregon.
+Here’s what to do on a visit to the Pearl District of Portland, Oregon.

 What should you do when you only have a short stay in a brand-new-to-you location?
 That’s the dilemma my husband and I faced recently.
 We’d flown in first to Seattle for a day of walking, then spent the night in Gig Harbor, Washington.
 After driving down to Portland, we had about 24 hours to explore the Pearl District.
 It’s a hip area that’s teeming with things to see, eat and do.
 Our first trip to the Pacific-Northwest was mercifully raindrop free though we were prepared with rain jackets and an umbrella, just in case!